xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_DEMO.md

     dotnet add package Microsoft.EntityFrameworkCore.SqlServer --version=2.1.1
     dotnet restore
    ```
-5. Open the project in Microsoft Visual Studio Code, paste the following command, and then press Enter:
+5. To Open the project in Microsoft Visual Studio Code, paste the following command, and then press Enter:
    ```bash
     code .
    ```